 Source: Field Survey, (2025)

 Students generally perceive modular construction as beneficial to facilities management practices in technical universities.
 Mean scores ranged from 3.32 to 3.63, reflecting moderate to high levels of agreement.
 The highest-rated statement was that modular construction supports better energy efficiency and sustainability (M = 3.63, SD = 0.97), followed by improved efficiency in facilities management (M = 3.56, SD = 0.98) and adaptability of university facilities (M = 3.55, SD = 0.99).
 The ability of modular construction to reduce the frequency of repairs received the lowest mean (M = 3.32, SD = 1.08), although still moderately agreed upon.
 Overall, these findings suggest that students acknowledge the value of modular construction in enhancing cost-effectiveness, sustainability, and operational efficiency within facilities management.
 The relatively low standard deviations indicate a general consensus among respondents on the perceived positive impact.

+Challenges and Opportunities

 Table 4.4: Descriptive Statistics for Challenges and Opportunities